 Cancel the Order

 In the event that you realize you don't need the iTunes gift card shortly after you place the order, you may be able to cancel the order altogether.
 Both Walmart and Target, for example, allow customers to cancel their orders during the processing phase.
-If the iTunes gift card has already made it to the shipping phase; however, you won't be eligible to cancel the order.
+However, if the iTunes gift card has already made it to the shipping phase, you won't be eligible to cancel the order.
 It is also important to note that many companies move quickly from their processing to shipping phases, so you'll need to act fast if you want to cancel the order.

 - Amazon: Items That Can't Be Returned